This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Should we avoid carbohydrates or eat them?
 Should we be counting them?

 What exactly is a carbohydrate?
-A carbohydrate is a molecule that consists of carbon hydrogen and oxygen atoms that is usually of a hydrogen-oxygen atom ratio of 2:1.
+A carbohydrate is a molecule that consists of carbon hydrogen and oxygen atoms and is usually of a hydrogen-oxygen atom ratio of 2:1.

 Carbs are one of the three macronutrients, along with protein and fat, that we need in varying amounts to meet and sustain our metabolisms and energy levels.
 When we consume carbohydrates, our digestive tracts convert them into glucose.
 This glucose is then burned to produce heat and adenosine triphosphate (ATP).

-ATP is a molecule that stores and releases energy as needed by the cells in our body.
+ATP is a molecule that stores and releases energy as needed by the cells in our bodies.

 Carbohydrates comprise three categories: